towneh/VideoAreaLight/README.md

 VideoAreaLight
 =========

-Real-time area-light reflections from a video screen, in URP 17 / Forward+
+Real-time area-light reflections from a video screen, designed for Unity 6000.0+ (URP 17 & Forward+)

 OVERVIEW